 The main course of education covers the above subjects.
 Slight differences occur in each of the Gelug monastic colleges concerning, for instance, when the Chittamatra section of interpretable and definitive meanings is studied.
 There are also differences concerning when students must present formal debates (dam-bca’) before their assembled college to mark completion of certain portions of the study.
-Here, we shall present the form followed by Ganden Jangtsey College.
+Here, we shall present the form followed by Ganden Jangtse College.

 [See: Gelug Monasteries: Ganden]

 Since the reforms of the Fourteenth Dalai Lama in exile in India, all monastics must complete eight years of primary school education in common with lay children.
 They need to study Tibetan, English, Hindi, mathematics, social studies, and science.
 Each college has its own primary school for this purpose.